erdogant/bnlearn/docs/source/UseCases.rst

 	1. You have measured data
 	2. You have know-how/expert knowledge

 Import data
 ^^^^^^^^^^^^
 The first step is to import the data.
 In my case I will load the data, which is readily a **structured** dataset.
 If you have **unstructured** data, you can use the ``df2onehot`` functionality :func:`bnlearn.bnlearn.df2onehot`.
-The *examples section* also contains examples how to import raw data followed by (basic) structering approaches (see the *Titanic* example).
+The :ref:`Examples` section also contains examples how to import raw data followed by (basic) structering approaches (section: :ref:`Start with RAW data`).

 .. code-block:: python